-Tree litter and excess material left over from verge clearing activities during road construction of verge clearing activities shall be either:
+Tree litter and excess material left over from verge clearing activities during road construction shall be either:

-- 1. Mulched to an suitable consistency and spread at the site if the material is from native, healthy and disease free vegetation; or - 2.
-Removed and disposed of at a designated site of low conservation value specified by the Shire's Environment Officer Engineer or representative.
+Mulched to an suitable consistency and spread at the site if the material is from native, healthy and disease free vegetation; or 2.
+Removed and disposed of at a designated site of low conservation value specified by the Shire's Environment Officer or representative.